JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 ## Update your application

 1. Open the file `common.kt` in **shared** | **src** | **commonMain** | **kotlin**.
-    This file stores shared code for both platforms - Android and iOS.
-If you make changes to the common code, you will see changes in both applications.
+    This file stores the shared code for both platforms – Android and iOS.
+If you make changes to the shared code, you will see changes in both applications.

     ![Common Kotlin file](common-kotlin-file.png)

-2. Update the common code - use a Kotlin standard library function that works on all platforms and reverts text - `reversed()`.
+2. Update the shared code –- use the Kotlin standard library function that works on all platforms and reverts text - `reversed()`.

     ```kotlin
     expect class Platform() {